Marcennaji/HoldemCore/README.md

   a new **FSM-driven, modular architecture**, designed for **testability** and to support
   multiple UIs (Qt Widgets, QML, and web frontends).

-Soon, the engine will be **fully original** and only retain conceptual influence from PokerTH.
+Soon, the engine will be **fully original**.

 ✅ Core engine is now headless
 ✅ `GameEvents` decouples UI from logic
 ✅ Minimalistic `BotStrategy` API with overridable defaults
-✅ CLI-based manual play for human player
 ✅ FSM-based street handling in progress

 ---